krishpatel023/learn-react/README.md

 NOTES:

-* It is used in class component only.
-* It stops re rendering of a component.
-* Pure component checks if the change is made or not if it's same it won't re-render.
-But if it's different then will render.
+## useMemo Hook
+* useMemo enhances performance.
+* It does same thing as pureComponent does for the calss component, but for the functional component.
+* It only updates when the state in given conditon is updated.
+And not when any other states are updated.